pronskiy/phpstorm-demos/src/markdown/README.md

 STUBS are normal, syntactically correct PHP files that contain function & class signatures, constant definitions, etc. for all built-in PHP stuff and most standard extensions.
 Stubs need to include complete [PHPDOC], especially proper @return annotations.

-An IDE needs them for completion, code inspection, type inference, doc popups, etc. Quality of most of these services depend on the quality of the stubs (basically their PHPDOC @annotations).
+An IDE needs them fro completion, code inspection, type inference, doc popups, etc. Quality of most of these services depend on the quality of the stubs (basically their PHPDOC @annotations).

 Note that the stubs for “non-standard” extensions are provided as is.
 (Non-Standard extensions are the ones that are not part of PHP Core or are not Bundled/External - see the complete list [here](http://php.net/manual/en/extensions.membership.php).)